Back to blog

 You must allow your messaging a degree of freedom to make it sound natural.
 Don’t be too rigid in defining rules.

-<Left Aligned>Common Industry Themes And Differentiation<Left Aligned>
+Common Industry Themes And Differentiation

 As with other elements of a brand’s identity, common themes can be identified across industries.